sensiml/piccolo/README.md

    sudo chmod 666 /var/run/docker.sock
    ```

 5. By default the repository does not include docker images to generate model/compiler code for devices.
-You must pull docker images for the compilers you want to use.
+You'll need to pull docker images for the compilers you want to use.
 See docker images:

    ```
    docker pull sensiml/sml_x86_generic:9.3.0-v1.0